lichenma/GoFund/README.md

 # GoFund

-Go Fund Me except I don't receive any funding and it's just an introductory Go project
+Go Fund Me except no funding is received and it's just an introductory Go project